 - Les courses et les magasins (Shopping and shops) Learning about different shops, going shopping, buying food and other items, stating quantities required and using French Euros. - On part en vacances (Leaving on holidays) French names for countries, modes of transport, holiday and leisure activities, future holiday activities. - Ce que j'ai fait (What I did) Describing past activities (holiday, shopping, party), combining use of tenses (present and past), household chores, family life and routine - Bon Appétit (Enjoy your meal) Food and drink at the café and restaurant, menus and ordering food, ice-cream flavours, expressing personal preferences and choices, ingredients, likes and dislikes.
+Year 10 Elective French 10-1 and 10-2: "I think, therefore I am." - Rene Descartes

-Year 10 Elective French for Travel and Tourism 10-1 and 10-2: Semester 1 and 2 (must be selected together) Prerequisite: French 9-1 and French 9-2 Students continue to expand their knowledge and skills in French.
-They learn how to communicate further in the past tense.
-The overall theme is Travel and Tourism and students explore France and other countries of the French-speaking world as holiday destinations.
+Semester 1 and 2 (must be selected together) Prerequisite: French 9-1 and French 9-2 Students continue to expand their knowledge and skills in French and reinforce grammar points seen in lower school.
+They learn how to communicate further in the past tenses, describing past events as well as describing habitual actions in the past.
+The semester 1 topic is My personal world and my routine.
+Students have the opportunity to explore further the cultural differences between Australia and France.
 In Semester 2 students consolidate their linguistic competency in French.
-They learn how to communicate in the future tense and the past imperfect tense, describing future actions and plans, as well as describing habitual actions in the past.
-They complete their Lower School French studies exploring such topics as daily life, health and fitness.
-They also study entertainment such as French cinema and music.
+They learn how to communicate in the future tense, describing future actions and plans.
+The semester 2 theme is My health and my projects exploring topics such as health, fitness and future projects.
 LANGUAGE PATHWAYS TO SENIOR SCHOOL COURSES